b13/magnets/README.md

 (as .env-Variable or `$GLOBALS['TYPO3_CONF_VARS']['SYS']['GeoIPLicenceKey']`)

 Maxmind API requests are limited (1000 requests/day).
-As an alternative the databases (GeoLite2-City, GeoLite2-Country) can be stores as a "Generic Package" in GitLab.
+As an alternative the databases (GeoLite2-City, GeoLite2-Country) can be stored as a "Generic Package" in GitLab.

 For Download during the CI run the `CI_JOB_TOKEN` can be used as follows:
 ```php